vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 The Update Management functionality will be configured through your Virtual Machines.

-1. In the **Azure Portal**, browse to **WEBVM1**.
+1. In the **Azure Portal**, browse to **WEBVM1**

-1. Select **Update management** under **OPERATIONS**.
+2. Select **Update management** under **OPERATIONS**

     ![Under Operations, Update management is selected.](images/Lab-guide/image91.png "Operations section")

-1. Select your **Log Analytics workspace** and **Automation Account** and click **Enable**.
+3. Select your **Log Analytics workspace** and **Automation Account** and select **Enable**

     ![Screenshot of the Update Management window with the Enable button selected.](images/Lab-guide/image92.png "Update Management window")

 	NOTE: In some cases, your Log Analytics workspace may not be shown if it is located in a different region or geography.
 In this case, use the option provided to create a new Log Analytics workspace.

-1. Wait for the deployment to complete.
+4. Wait for the deployment to complete.
 This can take up to 15 minutes.

     ![Screenshot of the Update Manager being enabled message.](images/Lab-guide/image93.png "Update Manager being enabled message")

     Do not navigate away from the Update Management blade until the deployment message reads "The 'Update Management' solution is being deployed on this virtual machine.
 This can take a few minutes.
 You can do other work while this is in progress."

-1. While the solution is deploying, navigate to **WEBVM2** and repeat steps 2-4.
+5. While the solution is deploying, navigate to **WEBVM2** and repeat steps 2-4

-1. While the solution is deploying, navigate to **SQLVM** and repeat steps 2-4.
+6. While the solution is deploying, navigate to **SQLVM** and repeat steps 2-4

-1. Verify that the solution has been deployed by navigating to **WEBVM1** and clicking on **Update management** under **OPERATIONS**.\
+7. Verify that the solution has been deployed by navigating to **WEBVM1** and clicking on **Update management** under **OPERATIONS**

     ![Under Operations, Update management is selected.](images/Lab-guide/image91.png "Operations section")

-1. The Portal shows the Update Management dashboard for the virtual machine.
+8. The Portal shows the Update Management dashboard for the virtual machine.
 Here you can see which updates are pending, and the overall update compliance status of the VM.

     ![Missing updates shows as zero.](images/Lab-guide/image94.png "Missing updates message")

-1. Click on **Schedule update deployment**.
+9. Click on **Schedule update deployment**.
 The portal shows the 'New update deployment' blade, where you can choose which updates to deploy (based on classification), which to exclude (based on KnowledgeBase ID), when to deploy, and the duration of the maintenance window (updates not deployed within 20 minutes of the end of this time window are omitted so the VM can reboot.)

      ![The New Update Deployment blade shows the settings described in the preceeding text.](images/Lab-guide/image186.png "New update deployment")

     Review the update settings, but do *not* configure an update deployment (to save time during the lab).
 Close the New update deployment blade.

-1. Click on **Manage multiple machines**.
+10. Select on **Manage multiple machines**.
 This brings you to the Update Management view within the Azure Automation portal experience.
 This gives you an overview of update compliance across all of your VMs.

      ![Screenshot of the Log Analytics Update Managemnent experience.
 The VMs we have created are listed, together with metrics showing the number of updates pending/failed.](images/Lab-guide/image188.png "Update Management experience")

-1. Click **New update deployment** brings a similar update deployment blade, except in this case you can configure the update deployment to be either Windows or Linux (previously the OS was inferred from the VM), and select which VMs will be updated (previously the blade applied only to a single VM).
+11. Select **New update deployment** brings a similar update deployment blade, except in this case you can configure the update deployment to be either Windows or Linux (previously the OS was inferred from the VM), and select which VMs will be updated (previously the blade applied only to a single VM).

     ![The New Update Deployment blade shows the settings described in the preceeding text.](images/Lab-guide/image187.png "New update deployment")